 Harness Your Fears For A Better Life

-My greatest fear now is not being a good enough father.
-I pray I will have the patience to teach him how to always think of others first.
+My main fear now is not being a good enough father.
+I pray I will always have the patience to teach my kids right from wrong.
 I hope I have the kindness to be encouraging, and never critical.
-One day, maybe my son will tell me he couldn’t have asked for a better dad.
-But before that day comes, I must earn his love.

 One day, maybe my children will tell me they couldn’t have asked for a better dad.
 But before that day comes, I must earn their love.